 This staking option works well when growing many tomato plants.
 Twine is woven around wooden stakes to support unpruned plants as they grow.
 Steel T-posts at the ends of the row hold the temporary structure in place.
 A good system for either determinate or indeterminate tomatoes.

 As the vine grows, wind it around this elegant stake, tying it up if needed.
 Best for indeterminate tomatoes.

 As a plant grows, wind the stems through the rungs of the ladder, attaching them with a tie if needed.
 Best for indeterminate tomatoes.

 Use this structure to support either a plant at the base of each leg (as pictured) or a single vine planted in the middle.
 Best for indeterminate tomatoes.

 Many different products can be used to attach the tomato vines to the supports.
-A sampling is shown in the photo at right.
-Top to bottom, the options include paper-coated twist-tie, stretch tie, plastic-coated steel wire, twine, Velcro brand hook-and-loop fastener, nylon tie, and plastic-coated twist tie.
+A sampling is shown in the photo above.
+Top to bottom, the options include paper-coated twist tie, stretch tie, plastic-coated steel wire, twine, Velcro brand hook-and-loop fastener, nylon tie, and plastic-coated twist tie.

 Log in or create an account to post a comment.Sign up Log in